From Christine’s interview for the Masters of Estates & Probate series on ReelLawyers.com.

-Estate Planning Attorneys in The Woodlands, TX
+Estate Planning in Texas

 In our work administering estates of lost loved ones and drafting documents to support estate plans, we recognize that, in addition to preparing documents to support the estate plan, we must investigate the types of assets that make up the taxable estate, review relevant documents governing those assets, coordinate beneficiary designations, and sometimes recommend changes in the style of ownership on assets.
 The questions that follow are some we see often in our practice.